-In July 2011, we refinanced our existing \$200 million unsecured revolving credit facility by entering into an amended and restated unsecured revolving credit facility (the new credit facility and the previous credit facility are referred to collectively as the "Credit Facility") in the principal amount of \$300 million.
-Our ability to satisfy our obligations under the Credit Facility depends on our future operating performance and on economic, financial, competitive and other factors beyond our control.
+Our ability to satisfy our obligations under our unsecured revolving credit facility ("Credit Facility") depends on our future operating performance and on economic, financial, competitive and other factors beyond our control.
 Our business may not generate sufficient cash flows to meet these obligations or generate sufficient levels of earnings to satisfy the applicable affirmative, negative and financial covenants.
 Our failure to comply with these covenants and the other terms of the Credit Facility could result in an event of default and acceleration of our obligations under the Credit Facility, which may require us to seek additional financing or restructure existing debt and possibly on terms not deemed favorable.